edward-jazzhands/libraries/docs/ezpubsub/index.md

 ### Why No `**kwargs`?

-Allowing arbitrary keyword arguments is convenient—but it destroys type safety.
+Allowing arbitrary keyword arguments is convenient, but it destroys type safety.

 ```python
 # Bad: fragile, stringly typed